m-a-s-h-e-d/arch-tranquility-dots/README.md

 # arch-tranquility-dots
-This is an ongoing work-in-progress for the dotfiles of my daily driver Arch machine
+This is an ongoing work-in-progress for the dotfiles of my Arch daily driver.

 ## Tools
 - **WM**: Hyprland (specifically `hyprland-git`)